BatMaxou/aatis-error-handler/README.md

 }
 ```

-Then, pass it to the `ExceptionCodeBag`.
+Then, pass it into the `ExceptionCodeBag` service constructor.

-*You can pass as many enums as you want into it constructor*

 ```php
 new ExceptionCodeBag([